Learning How to Farm,

 Our animals are provided with free access outside; weather and predator permitting.
 The old adage, “your chickens always come home to roost” is true.
 Our free-run laying poultry, all come indoors to roost just before the sun goes down and the weasels, coyotes and raccoons come out.
 Each night we shut the door to their coups to ensure they have a safe place to sleep.

-We feed all our animals (except for the 100% grass-fed beef, lamb, elk and bison) Certified Organic grain feed rations in order to provide them with minerals, salt and kelp.
+We feed all our animals (except for the 100% grass-fed beef, lamb and bison) Certified Organic grain feed rations in order to provide them with minerals, salt and kelp.
 These organic and natural supplements are a proactive approach to health.
-We also feed shell flour, a tried and true organic method that reduces parasites naturally.
+We also feed shell flour, and/or Sulphur a tried and true organic method that reduces parasites naturally.
 All feeds are free of antibiotics, hormones and synthetic additives.

 All the grains we grow or purchase are grown organically by a few farmers in Grey County or ordered from Halma Organic Grains Inc. We are this regions Halma Organic Grain Dealer and Bio-Ag Dealer.
 We sell Certified Organic Grain and Animals Health, Soil and Farm supplies to other small farmers.
 If you are a fellow Eco Farmer and need any feed, mineral, seed or soil amendments, please email or call for Price Lists.
 We make our living selling locally and we do the same when purchasing.